 Another significant decision in a face recognition banking project is whether to use external APIs or develop the face recognition capability in-house.

 A few years back, the latter would be the only option, as there were no third-party face recognition Apps available.
-However, as the smartphone market and technology developed, the big tech companies behind the two dominant mobile phone operating systems, Apple and Google, integrated face recognition functionality on their newer devices.
+However, as the smartphone market and technology developed, the big tech companies behind the two dominant mobile phone operating systems, Apple and Google, integrated face recognition functionality into their newer devices.

 Apple Face ID allows iPhone users to unlock their phones using facial recognition.
-Moreover, Apple offers an API that puts that functionality in the hands of Apple Apps developers.
+Moreover, Apple offers an API that puts that functionality in the hands of Apple app developers.
 As a result, mobile banking application developers can reutilize the Apple Face ID API without developing any new software.

 Also, Google developed its “Face Unlock” technology for its Android Pixel 4 and Pixel 4 XL newer mobile devices.